 Spreadsheets - using Microsoft Excel to calculate results as well as displaying data as graphs.

-Word Processing and Typing Skills - we look at the advanced features of Microsoft Word to produce professional looking documents quickly.
-This unit also looks at developing keyboard skills.
+Word Processing - we look at the advanced features of Microsoft Word to produce professional looking documents quickly.
+Also a chance to revisit keyboard skills.

 Data Representation 1 - binary, denary and hexadecimal number systems.